 FileSource.compute()method should be called.
 It loads the data of a specific frame from the input simulation trajectory and returns it as a new

 # This creates a new Pipeline with an attached FileSource. pipeline = import_file('input/simulation.dump') # Request data of animation frame 0 from the FileSource. data = pipeline.source.compute(0) print(data.particles.positions[...])

-DataCollectionmay be manipulated, which sometimes is needed to amend the data entering the pipeline with additional information.
-A typical use case is setting the radii and names of the particle types that have been loaded from a simulation file that doesn’t contain named atom types:
+FileSource, you should insert a user-defined modifier function into the pipeline.
+A typical use case is assigning the radii and names to particle types loaded from a simulation file that doesn’t contain named atom types: